andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 ## NeoVim 🤝 Lua

-NeoVim includes support to be configured using Lua, you can require any fie or module placed under the `lua` folder.
+NeoVim include support to be configured using Lua, you can require any fie or module placed under the `lua` folder.
 The `vim` module is automatically required and available globally at any lua file.
 Check the [nvim docs](https://neovim.io/doc/user/lua.html) for a full list of functions and modules that can be used.

 With that in mind lets add some initial config creating the `lua/custom/set.lua`: